shred/pyquaero/docs/tools.md

 Note that `pyqsettime` cannot be used while `pydq` is running on the Aquaero device.
 However, `pydq` already takes care of setting the real time clock and keeping it up to date.

+Firmware 1036 or higher is required for setting the Aquaero clock.

 ## Pyquaero Server

 Pyquaero provides a HTTP web service that communicates via simple commands and JSON.
 It is called `pyqd`.